rikhuijzer/PrecompileSignatures.jl/README.md

 # PrecompileSignatures.jl

 This package reads all method signatures in a package and generates precompile directives for any concrete signature that it can find.
-This is a brute force way to reduce the time to first X.

 ## Usage